 Combining pensions has its advantages.
 However, there are reasons why it might not be suitable.
 For example:

-- Your existing pensions may have very low charges.
-Especially if the scheme is linked to an employer.
+• Your existing pensions may have very low charges, especially if the scheme is linked to an employer.
 It is always worth comparing the charges on a like-for-like basis.
 You need to consider the cost of any advice.
 Higher charges do not rule out pension consolidation.
-The new plan may offer value for money.
-It might have more suitable investment options.
+The new plan may offer value for money and might have more suitable investment options.

 Summary – pension Review Service

-If you are thinking your should review your pensions you should seek financial advice.
+If you think you should review your pensions, seek financial advice.
 Check the financial conduct authority’s register of approved Independent Financial Advisers.
 This will tell you if the adviser is authorised to give you advice.
 For lost benefits, you could use a pension tracing service.

 Please feel free to contact us.
 We can explain your retirement options.